imfing/hextra-starter-template/content/docs/_index.md

 next: first-page
 ---

-This is a demo of the Docsy theme's documentation layout.
+This is a demo of the theme's documentation layout.

 ## Hello, World!